adityasingh151/WeatherApp/README.md

 - Retrieves weather data based on user input or current location.
 - Displays various weather metrics such as temperature, condition, humidity, and wind speed.
 - Responsive design for seamless user experience across devices.
+-
+- ## Demo
+- You can try out the Weather App [here](https://dull-plum-bighorn-sheep-slip.cyclic.app/).

 ## Installation